 For a self-guided adventure, follow the Historical Downtown Walking Tour to significant landmarks like the T & P Depot, The Grace, and the Cypress Building that was originally built in 1891 as the Windsor Hotel.
 Both tours immerse you in Abilene’s history and enable you to appreciate its charming architecture, so you can’t go wrong with either one.

-With its one-of-a-kind fall festivals and wealth of other things going on, fall is a fantastic time of year to visit Abilene.
+With its wealth of things to see and do, fall is a fantastic time of year to visit Abilene.
 Plan your next visit here.

 About the Author: James Waterson is the head writer and content specialist for Tour Texas.
 When he isn’t writing about the many great places in the state of Texas, he’s planning his next epic adventure in the Lone Star State.